Bearings Purchase Guide

 - Shield, 1 metal shield

-- Open at the other end for easy maintenance (always position the open side towards the inside of the wheel when mounting)
+- Open on the reverse side for uncomplicated maintenance (always orient the open side towards the wheel's interior when installing)

 ZZ